Home

 Bipolar treatment contracts

-One way to handle the delicate issues around bipolar excessive spending is through a bipolar treatment contract.
-A bipolar treatment contract is an agreement a bipolar person makes with their loved ones when they are well, to handle any bumps further on down the road.
+One way to handle the delicate issues around Bipolar excessive spending is through a bipolar treatment contract.
+A bipolar treatment contract is an agreement a Bipolar person makes with their loved ones when they are well, to handle any bumps further on down the road.2

-The folks at Real Mental Health provide excellent information about bipolar treatment contracts and a free downloadable sample contract.
+The folks at Oxford Clinical Psych Program provide excellent information about bipolar treatment contracts and a free downloadable sample contract.

 The morning after